reinout/z3c.recipe.usercrontab/src/z3c/recipe/usercrontab/README.txt

     @reboot echo "mailto example, my/path"

 The environment variable is mainly used for grouping items per buildout.
 Now for some upgrade testing.
-Pre 0.4 versions of this recipe did not group entries per buildout.
+Pre-0.5 versions of this recipe did not group entries per buildout.
 We'll add an entry without such a "grouping environment variable".
 First the start situation: